 Bloat can affect any dog; however, it is observed in deep-chested, larger breeds more frequently than in others.
 Unfortunately, you will find that many dog owners are completely unaware of this ailment until it starts to endanger their pet’s life.
 Therefore, all pet owners should be aware of bloat and how to spot and respond to symptoms of bloat in dogs.
-So, here is all you need to know about dog bloat.
+So, here’s all you need to know about bloating in dogs.

 What follows is an increase in pressure inside the stomach and compression of the surrounding organs.
 Eventually, shock will occur as a result of the restricted blood flow.
 Here are a few key facts about bloat: